Meir Shamgar: Biography

 Meir Shamgar (Sterenberg or Sternberg) was born in the Free City of Danzig (present-day Gdańsk, Poland) to Eliezer and Dina Sterenberg.
 His parents were Revisionist Zionists.
 He immigrated to Palestine in 1939.
 He attended high school at the Balfour Gymnasium in Tel Aviv.

 He joined the Palmach and served in Company D. He then joined the Irgun.
 He was arrested in 1944 for anti-British activities, and interned in Africa at a detention camp in Eritrea.
 While in detention in Eritrea he studied law by a correspondence course with the University of London.
 Fellow inmates in Eritrea included Yitzhak Shamir and Shmuel Tamir.
 He participated in an escape attempt.

 In 1948, with the establishment of Israel, he was returned to Israel with the other detainees, where he enlisted in the Israel Defense Forces and participated in the 1948 Arab-Israeli War.

 After the war, he studied history and philosophy at the Hebrew University of Jerusalem and law at the Government Law School of the University of London.

-On the morning of 18 October 2019, it was announced in Israeli media outlets that Shamgar had died.
-He was 94.
+Shamgar died on 18 October 2019 at the age of 94.